 It's a service you never want to call, but if something tragic happens, you may have no choice.
 Crime scene clean-up is an ugly task for those who perform it.
-But customers of one company with Maryland ties say they had no idea how ugly it could be until they got hit with surprising bills for huge sums of money.
+But customers of one company with Maryland ties say they had no idea how ugly it could be until they got hit with surprising bills for large sums of money.

 No matter when it happens, you are never prepared to lose someone you love.
 But for Baltimore County’s Scott Hofferberth and his family, the sting of losing their mother was amplified by the tragic way she was taken.
 Hofferberth’s sister, Diana Simmons, says, "I was in shock for hours.
 I couldn't even function.
 I was a zombie."